-3.14 TAPPING EXISTING WATER DISTRIBUTION FACILITIES
+3.12 TAPPING EXISTING WATER DISTRIBUTION FACILITIES

 - A. Obtain permission to tap from the Navajo Tribal Utility Authority (NTUA).
 A blank Permission to Tap application form is provided in Appendix F. Contractor shall not connect to existing system without written permission from NTUA and the Engineer to proceed with connection to the existing system. - B. Coordinate with NTUA's designated representative regarding schedule, means and methods, maximum allowable shut-off time, water usage rates (both gpm and gpd) and other parameters stipulated by NTUA. - C. Contractor is advised that a Water Use Permit from Navajo Nation Water Code Administration is required for use of the NTUA water.
-Contact Wayne Williams at (928) 729 4132 or www.williamsjr@navajo-nsn.gov for more information. - D. Perform all work in conformance with the tapping permit and all written and verbal instructions from NTUA personnel, including notification and coordination with NTUA, maximum water usage rates, time and duration of shut-offs, and disinfection requirements. - E. Minimize shut-off time during connections to existing facilities.
-Contractor shall have all tools and materials for actual field conditions as well as foreseeable problems on hand in order to minimize shut-off time. - F. Floor penetrations on existing tanks: - 1.
-Shall be performed dry.
-Contractor shall drain tank prior to tapping. - 2.
-Grind and dress the welds. - 3.
-Remove all existing paint damaged during the cutting and welding process by blasting to bare metal (same surface preparation standard as specified for new tank coatings). - 4.
-Recoat the damaged areas to match original coating.
-No bare metal shall be left in contact with water. - 5.
-Contractor shall compact disturbed sub-foundation and fill underneath and within 5 feet of the tank to 95% standard proctor and shall perform necessary testing to ensure adequate compaction. - 6.
-Tanks shall be disinfected and bacti tested after tapping prior to putting tanks back in service. - 7.
-Contractor shall take necessary measures to prevent interruption of service to existing NTUA customers during tapping, including provision of temporary tanks as needed. - G. Taps on existing NTUA pipelines shall be by cut-in tees, with NTUA's approval.
-Wet taps shall not be permitted. - H. Prevent contamination of existing facilities with trench water, mud, debris, chemicals or other substances.

-I. All new materials shall be thoroughly cleaned and disinfected with a strong (200 ppm) chlorine solution prior to connecting to existing NTUA facilities.
+Contact Monte Chee at (928) 729 4132 or mchee\71@yahoo.com for more information. - D. Perform all work in conformance with the tapping permit and all written and verbal instructions from NTUA personnel, including notification and coordination with NTUA, maximum water usage rates, time and duration of shut-offs, and disinfection requirements. - E. Minimize shut-off time during connections to existing facilities.
+Contractor shall have all tools and materials for actual field conditions as well as foreseeable problems on hand in order to minimize shut-off time. - F. Taps on existing NTUA pipelines shall be by cut-in tees, with NTUA's approval.
+Wet taps shall not be permitted. - G. Prevent contamination of existing facilities with trench water, mud, debris, chemicals or other substances. - H. All new materials shall be thoroughly cleaned and disinfected with a strong (200 ppm) chlorine solution prior to connecting to existing NTUA facilities.

-3.15 INITIAL FILLING OF PIPELINE
+3.13 INITIAL FILLING OF PIPELINE

-- A. "Initial filling" refers to first introduction of water and evacuation of air in the pipeline. - B. Initial filling of pipeline shall not exceed maximum instantaneous flow rate (in gpm) or maximum daily fill rate (in gpd) set forth by NTUA and the Engineer in the field. - C. Unless otherwise directed by the Engineer, the maximum allowable instantaneous flow rate shall be 250 gpm.
+- A. "Initial filling" refers to first introduction of water and evacuation of air in the pipeline. - B. Initial filling of pipeline shall not exceed maximum instantaneous flow rate (in gpm) or maximum daily fill rate (in gpd) set forth by NTUA and the Engineer in the field. - C. Unless otherwise directed by the Engineer, the maximum allowable instantaneous flow rate shall be 40 gpm.
 Note that actual allowable maximum fill rate based on availability of water from NTUA's existing facilities may be significantly less than this amount.
 Contractor shall schedule sufficient time for filling and flushing to account for actual water availability from NTUA.

-3.16 DISINFECTION OF POTABLE WATER PIPING SYSTEM
+3.14 DISINFECTION OF POTABLE WATER PIPING SYSTEM